- Practice Areas

 Obtain a detailed treatment plan from your physician, as well as a basic timeline for your recovery.
 Ask what treatments the doctor recommends, such as surgery, therapy, psychological therapy, rehabilitation or medications.
 Stick to your treatment plan exactly.
 If you deviate from the plan, the insurance company could use this as a reason to deny benefits.

 Ask your doctor whether or not you can return to work with your injury.
 Describe what you do at work to your physician.
 If your doctor recommends taking time off of work, you could be eligible for lost wage compensation from the party that caused your accident.
 Request a written opinion from your doctor as proof that you cannot return to work until further notice or until your date of maximum medical improvement.

 A physician can obtain a lot of information about an accident based on an analysis of a physical injury.
 Before you leave, ask your doctor for a written assessment of how he or she believes your injury happened.
 While you will already have described your accident to your doctor, the doctor can confirm your story based on the type or severity of the injury.
 This testament from your doctor could provide medical evidence that your injuries were not pre-existing.

 Finally, ask your doctor for written statements, copies of x-rays, copies of your medical records, test results, a written treatment plan and other documents you can use as evidence to prove the existence of an injury.
 During your personal injury case, an insurance company will ask for proof of your losses and injuries.
 You can use documentation from your doctor to support your insurance claim.
 It is important not to give an insurance company permission to access your full medical records.
-Instead, contact an Orange County personal injury lawyer to help you provide only the information an insurance company needs to fairly and accurately assess your injury claim.
+Instead, contact an OC personal injury attorney to help you provide only the information an insurance company needs to fairly and accurately assess your injury claim.